vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 - Memory: At least 1 GB of RAM.
 For high-performance workloads, more memory might be needed.

+- Performance tuning might be needed based on workloads.
+See [Troubleshoot performance issues for Microsoft Defender for Endpoint on Linux](linux-support-perf.md).

 - The following Linux server distributions and x64 (AMD64/EM64T) and x86_64 versions are supported:
   - Red Hat Enterprise Linux 7.2 or higher
   - Red Hat Enterprise Linux 8.x